camunda/camunda-docs-manual/site/src/documents/api-references/rest/deployment/post-deployment.html.md

 Result
 ------

-A json object corresponding to the Resource interface in the engine.
+A json object corresponding to the `Deployment` interface in the engine.
 Its properties are as follows:

 <table class="table table-striped">